eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

       - a struct is automatically defined for the return type of each query
   - post-sql
     - not no-sql but post-sql
+      - why nosql?
+        - schemaless for agility
+        - schemaless for performance
+        - there is no such thing as schemaless
+        - there is only an implicit schema
+        - schemas are agile
+        - dynamic types are not
+        - again: slow is fast
+        - none of these coping morons have data at the scale where le schemaless le column store makes sense
+        - "i need a mongodb cluster for my 4TiB postgres database"
+        - you need urgent psychiatric help
     - sql is bad
       - syntax is highly irregular
         - hard to parse